Suryaprakash2108/Disease-diagonisis-from-medical-images/README.md

 └── model/
 └── saved_model/ # Saved model for inference

-🚀 How to Run
-1. Clone the repository or upload the notebook to Google Colab.
-2. Ensure the dataset is uploaded in the correct structure.
-3. Run each cell in sequence to train and evaluate the model.
-4. Adjust the hyperparameters or model architecture for experimentation.

 📊 Model Summary
 The CNN model is trained to classify images into multiple classes using layers like:
 - Conv2D